mmazzarolo/react-native-modal-datetime-picker/README.md

 Set the `mode` prop to `time`.
 You can also display both the datepicker and the timepicker in one step by setting the `mode` prop to `datetime`.

+### I can't set the initial date on the picker

+Please make sure you're using the `date` props (and not the `value` one).

+### The picker shows up twice on Android

+This seems to be a known issue of the [`@react-native-community/datetimepicker`](https://github.com/react-native-community/datetimepicker/issues/54).
+Please see [this thread](https://github.com/react-native-community/datetimepicker/issues/54) for a couple of workarounds.

 ### How do I change the color of the Android date and time pickers?

 This is more a React-Native specific question than a react-native-modal-datetime-picker one.